 Introduction: On August 7, 2016, Xiyue Wang, a fourth-year graduate student in the Department of History at Princeton University and a naturalized U.S. citizen since 2009, was detained and confined to Evin Prison in Tehran while in Iran solely for the purpose of studying Farsi and doing scholarly research in connection with his Ph.D. dissertation.
 His field is late 19th and early 20th century Eurasian history.
 His dissertation will study regional governance practices across multiple countries during that time period, and after he left Iran he was planning to continue his research in Russia.
 In Iran he was interested in studying decades-old archival materials that pertained to the administrative and cultural history of the Qajar dynasty, which ruled from 1785-1925.
 In February 2017, Mr. Wang was charged with two counts of espionage.
-In April he was convicted and sentenced to ten years imprisonment.
-His appeal of his sentence is scheduled to be heard this summer.
+In April 2017, he was convicted and sentenced to ten years imprisonment.
+The appeal of his sentence was denied.

 What was the purpose of Mr. Wang’s visit to Iran?

 Mr. Wang visited Iran between January 25 and March 10, 2016, to attend a Farsi language program at the Dehkhoda Lexicon Institute & International Center for Persian Studies.
 He returned to Iran on May 1 to continue his language studies and conduct dissertation research at libraries in Iran.
 Before traveling to Iran he sent letters explaining his research plan to the Iranian Interest Section at the Pakistani embassy in Washington, D.C. (which issued his visa) and to the libraries in Iran that he planned to visit.
 He was very transparent about what he wanted to study and why, and about his desire to access documents housed at Iranian libraries and archives.
 He was not involved in any political activities or social activism; he was simply a scholar trying to gain access to materials he needed for his dissertation.